jecki/DHParser/documentation_src/Overview.rst

 script "tst\_...\_grammar.py" with the "--scripts"-option.

 .. caution:: When bundling the App-script with `pyinstaller`_ or a
-    similar technology, multiprocessing can fail to work unter some conditions.
+    similar technology, multiprocessing can fail to work under some conditions.
 In this case it is advisable to turn of the configuration switch for multiprocessing in the main-section of the App-script by uncommenting the respective lines before